Soil stabilization: Magnesium chloride

 In addition, the chloride concentration in the surface water also depends on the size or flow rate of the water body and the resulting dilution achieved.
-In a chloride concentration study carried out in Wisconsin during a winter de-icing period, runoff from roadside drainages was analysed.
+In a chloride concentration study carried out in Wisconsin during a winter de-icing period, runoff from roadside drainages was analyzed.
 All studies indicated that the chloride concentration increased as a result of de-icing activities, but the levels were still below the MCL of 250 mg/L set by the EPA.
 Nevertheless, the long-term effect of this exposure is not known.

 Although the U.S. EPA has set the maximum chloride concentration in water for domestic use at 250 mg/L animals can tolerate higher levels.
 At excessively high levels, chloride is said to affect the health of animals.
 As stated by the National Technical Advisory Committee to the Secretary of Interior (1968), “Salinity may have a two-fold effect on wildlife; a direct one affecting the body processes of the species involved and an indirect one altering the environment making living species perpetuation difficult or impossible.”
 One major problem associated with the use of de-icing salt as far as wildlife is concerned is that wildlife is known to have “salt craving” and therefore are attracted to salted highways which can be a traffic hazard to both the animals and motorists.

 Regarding the accumulation of chloride salts in roadside soils including the adverse effects on roadside plants and vegetation physiology and morphology, documentation dates back to the World War II era and consistently continues forward to present times.
 As far as plants and vegetation are concerned, the accumulation of salts in the soil adversely affects their physiology and morphology by increasing the osmotic pressure of the soil solution, altering the plant’s mineral nutrition, and accumulating specific ions to toxic concentrations in the plants.
 (Regarding the intentional application of excessive salts, see Salting the Earth).